From a Frontend Developer to a Product Manager

 Although I a moving out from my full-time position, I will still be in contact with technology with other side projects including this blog as part of them.
 Plus I hope I can contribute with my technical knowledge even though I will be taking a different role.

-An advantage that can turn out against me, as I should focus more on the what and not on the how, and having the mindset of a developer is something that will take time to learn to easily change.
+An advantage that can turn out against me, is as I should focus more on the WHAT and not on the HOW, and having the mindset of a developer is something that will take time to learn to easily change.

 If you ever think of transitioning to a different role, don't expect this new opportunity you want to knock on your door.
 Express yourself, show interest, and how you think you have the skills and motivation to do so.